Mastering Tech Product Complexity Through Simplification

 Apple has effectively proven to the entire world that “the simpler, the better,” yet tech founders and CEOs still struggle with one concept: simplifying their technology.

-They've worked months and even years on a brilliant product, living inside the weeds of its technology.
-How would they be able to dumb all this down and write to the 10th-grade level?
+They’ve worked months and even years on a brilliant product, living inside the weeds of its technology.
+How would they be able to dump all this down and write to the 10th-grade level?

 I totally get it.

 But here’s one question for you.
 Have you ever noticed all the Excel commands at the top of a spreadsheet?
 Do you ever use them?
 Most of us key in numbers into rows and columns, do some basic formatting, use the AVERAGE and SUM, and that is pretty much it, right?